- a direction, usually written, by the physician to the pharmacist for the preparation and use of a medicine or remedy.

 - written instructions from an optician specifying the lenses needed to correct defects of vision

 - a long established custom or a claim based on one

 - the uninterrupted possession of property over a stated period of time, after which a right or title is acquired (positive prescription)

 - the barring of adverse claims to property, etc, after a specified period of time has elapsed, allowing the possessor to acquire title (negative prescription)

 - the right or title acquired in either of these ways

 late 14c., in law, "the right to something through long use," from Old French prescription (13c.) and directly from Latin praescriptionem (nominative praescriptio) "a writing before, order, direction," noun of action from past participle stem of praescribere "write before, prefix in writing; ordain, determine in advance," from prae "before" (see pre-) + scribere "to write" (see script (n.)).
 Medical sense of "written directions from a doctor" first recorded 1570s.

-A written order, especially by a physician, for the preparation and administration of a medicine or other treatment.
+- An order, especially by a physician, for the preparation and administration of a medicine, therapeutic regimen, assistive or corrective device, or other treatment.